ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

 Launching Alyvix Robot from Alyvix Editor
 =========================================

-The script of the test case currently loaded in Editor can be run by pressing the |runblue|
-button at the top left.
-The starting point is the :nobutton:`MAIN` script specified in the :ref:`scripting panel <alyvix_editor_script_mgmt_top>`.
+The script of the currently loaded  test case can be run directly in Editor by pressing the |runblue| button at the top left.
+The default starting point is the :nobutton:`MAIN` script in the :ref:`scripting panel <alyvix_editor_script_mgmt_top>` (you can :ref:`use the debugging methods <alyvix_editor_interface_debug>` available in Alyvix Editor to change this starting point).

-When run, Editor will be minimized until the scripted interaction has completed, after which Editor will reappear with the output available in the Console tab.
+When run, Editor will be minimized until the scripted interaction has completed, after which the Editor window will return, and the output will appear in the Console tab at the top of the :ref:`scripting panel <alyvix_editor_scripting_panel_top>`:

-The output is the same as when :ref:`run in the command prompt <alyvix_robot_result_cli>`, but can be found in the :bbutton:`Console` tab at the top of Editor's :ref:`scripting panel <alyvix_editor_scripting_panel_top>`:

 .. image:: ../getting_started/images/ae_console_result.png
    :class: image-with-border
    :alt: The results of running the script in Alyvix Editor

+The structure of the output is the same regardless of whether the test case is started in Editor or :ref:`run in the command prompt <alyvix_robot_result_cli>`.

 In addition, if a failure was caused by a simple sequential scripting node, then the annotated screenshot describing the failure will be displayed below the output in the